atshaw1994/SimpleBrowser/README.md

 A lightweight, tab-based desktop web browser built with C# and .NET 10, powered by the Avalonia UI framework.

+On Linux, firefox is slow to start, and Chrome is a memory hog that requires keyrings and password entering all the time.
+SimpleBrowser is designed to be fast, efficient, and user-friendly, providing essential browsing features without unnecessary bloat.

 <img src="Assets/screenshot.png" alt="Main Window" />

 ## Features